mc0239/kumuluzee-go-samples/kumuluzee-go-discovery/README.md

 ### Install required dependencies

-If not already, we can `go get` the *kumuluzee-go-discovery* package:
+If not already, we can `go get` the *kumuluzee-go-discovery/discovery* package:
 ```bash
 $ go get github.com/mc0239/kumuluzee-go-discovery/discovery
 ```

 Note that when calling the `go get` command, we should be located inside the Go's workspace.

-**kumuluzee-go-discovery depends on kumuluzee-go-config, therefore when we go get discovery package, config package is downloaded as well.**
+**kumuluzee-go-discovery depends on kumuluzee-go-config, therefore when we `go get` discovery package, config package is downloaded as well.**

 ### Initializing discovery util